rust-lang/book/src/ch09-02-recoverable-errors-with-result.md

 operation fails because the file doesn’t exist, we might want to create the file instead of terminating the process.

-Recall from Chapter 2 the section on “Handling Potential Failure with the `Result` Type” that the `Result` enum is defined as having two variants, `Ok` and `Err`, as follows:
+Recall from Chapter 2 the section on “[Handling Potential Failure with the `Result` Type][handlefailure]” that the `Result` enum is defined as having two variants, `Ok` and `Err`, as follows:

+[handlefailure]: ch02-00-guessing-game-tutorial.md#handling-potential-failure-with-the-result-type

 ```rust
 enum Result<T, E> {